kirantheprince/Temperature-Monitor/README.md

 - The Code that calculates the median MUST be your own (no libraries allowed)
 - The Code that calculates the median MUST be covered by Unit Tests (As much as you feel necessary to ensure good code quality)
 - Twitter Bootstrap CSS is already included in the index file, use it at will

-Jasmine documentation can be found at http://jasmine.github.io/2.0/introduction.html

-You can find a definition of what is a Median at http://en.wikipedia.org/wiki/Median